Extras health policies can cover a range of medical treatments undertaken outside of the hospital that Medicare doesn’t pay for.

-Natural therapies and alternative medicines have become more popular in Australia over the years.
-Many Australians dabble in both conventional medicine and natural alternatives.
+Natural massage therapies and alternative medicines have become more popular in Australia over the years.
+Do you dabble in both conventional medicine and natural alternatives?

-This type of natural therapy involves a variety of techniques designed to treat the cause and symptoms of injuries and problems that make it hard or painful to move.
-Remedial massage works alongside and can include other types of massage such as deep tissue massage, trigger point therapy, and sports massage.
+This type of natural therapy involves a variety of techniques designed to treat the cause and symptoms of issues that make it hard to move.
+Remedial massage works alongside, and can include, other types of massage; such as deep tissue massage, trigger point therapy and sports massage.

-Each type of remedial massage will have a different emphasis, though techniques and treatment methods may overlap.
+Each type of remedial massage will have a different emphasis.
+However, techniques and treatment methods may overlap.
 Typically, these massages involve a therapist physically manipulating the patient’s body, muscles and nerve points to treat a variety of symptoms.

-During treatment, an acupuncturist may perform several techniques such as light suction on the skin to bring blood closer to the point, burning herbs and holding them over the acupuncture point (known as moxibustion) and even the use of a laser.2
+During treatment, an acupuncturist may perform several techniques.
+These include light suction on the skin to bring blood closer to the point, burning herbs and holding them over the acupuncture point (known as moxibustion) and even the use of a laser.

-The Victorian Government’s Better Health Channel notes that Chinese medicine, a traditional natural therapy, has been proven to have some benefit in treating disorders such as gynaecological and gastrointestinal disorders, among others.4 Some specific natural therapies which have their origin in Chinese medicine, such as Tai Chi, are no longer covered by health insurance (see below)
+The Victorian Government’s Better Health Channel notes that Chinese medicine, a traditional natural therapy, has been proven to have some benefit in treating disorders such as gynecological and gastrointestinal disorders, among others.1 However, some natural therapies which have their origin in Chinese medicine, such as Tai Chi, are no longer covered by health insurance (see below).

 N.B.
-What’s available to claim will vary based on your health fund and the level of extras cover you take out.
-Be sure to read through your policy documents to get an understanding of what is and isn’t covered and whether any limits apply.
+What’s available to claim will vary based on your health fund, and the level of extras cover you take out.
+Be sure to read through your policy brochure to get an understanding of what is and isn’t covered and whether any limits apply.

 Which natural therapies are no longer covered by health insurance?

-As part of the government changes to private health insurance, over a dozen natural therapies were removed from extras cover.
-As of the 1st of April 2019, you’ll no longer be able to claim the costs of the following 16 natural therapies, regardless of whether or not you were covered for them previously:
+As part of the government changes to private health insurance, over a dozen natural therapies were removed from extras cover in 2019.
+You can no longer claim the costs of the following 16 natural therapies, regardless of whether you were covered for them previously:

 - Western Herbalism